The State of Find Dining

-In North America, there’s a restaurant in British Columbia that offers a foraging and cooking class, a hotel in Colorado that offers a mushroom-hunting trip in August, a resort in upstate New York that offers foraging, one in northwestern Pennsylvania that offers a forage-to-spa experience, and a forager in Chicago that offers a u-pick forage-to-table experience.
-These are all by request, not regular offerings.
+In North America, there’s a restaurant in British Columbia that offers a foraging and cooking class, a hotel in Colorado that offers a mushroom-hunting trip in August, a resort in upstate New York that offers foraging, one in northwestern Pennsylvania that offers a forage-to-spa experience, a farm in Connecticut that cooks up what people find, and a forager in Chicago that offers a u-pick forage-to-table experience.
+These programs are all either very infrequent or by request, not regular offerings.

-There are a handful of find dining offerings elsewhere in the world, including Catalonia, Spain.
+There are a handful of “find dining” offerings elsewhere in the world, including Catalonia, Spain.
 A Michelin-starred restaurant in the Pyrenees offers mushroom ‘hunt, cook, and eat’ tours by arrangement.
-That’s not surprising, seeing as one of the top TV shows in Catalonia is “Mushroom Hunters.”
+That’s not surprising, seeing as one of the top TV shows in Catalonia for over a decade was “Mushroom Hunters.”

 Hopefully, as we rediscover true sustainability, we’ll see more forage & feast opportunities exemplifying permaculture around the world.
 After all, it’s only natural!